redhat-cip/dci-openshift-agent/README.md

 The DCI dashboard gives you a view into what jobs you have run in your distributed agent.
 In order to gain access to it you have to:

-1. Go to distributed-ci.io and click login.
-You will be redirected to ssh.redhat.com so you'll use your RH account credentials
+1. Go to https://www.distributed-ci.io/ and click login.
+You will be redirected to sso.redhat.com so you'll use your RH account credentials
 2. If you are not part of any teams you can contact an admin to get yourself added
 3. You will have to create a Remote CI for use later, go on the left navigation bar on the `Remotecis` option and click on "Create a new remoteci"
 4. Fill out the description and which team it belongs to then click Create
-5. You should see your newly created remoteci in the list, you can get the credentials by click the button in the Authentication column.
-You will need these to [configure your jumpbox](#jumpbox-configuration) further down
+5. You should see your newly created remoteci in the list, you can get the credentials in YAML format by click the button in the Authentication column.
+This should be saved under `~/.config/dci-pipeline/dci_credentials.yml`.

 ## Installation of DCI Jumpbox